It's Not Right but It's Okay: Release

-"It's Not Right but It's Okay" is a R&B and neo soul song.
-According to the sheet music published at Musicnotes.com, it is written in the key of C minor with a tempo of 130 beats per minute.
-Houston's vocals span from G3 to A5 in the song.
+The song was initially released as the b-side to "Heartbreak Hotel", on December 15, 1998.
+Remixes of the song by Johnny Vicious were included on the domestic CD maxi-single.
+The KCC remix was included on the US version of the "My Love Is Your Love" maxi-single, released in May 1999.
+The song was released as a commercial retail single that same month and featured the Thunderpuss remixes as well as remixes by Club 69 and Rodney Jerkins.

+The song had already entered the US dance and R&B charts when it was officially released in Europe in February 1999 as the official third single from the album.
+The original Jerkins single was played on the radio but by spring, mainstream spins and retail sales were given to the Thunderpuss mix, which many claimed was responsible for its US pop chart success.

+The Thunderpuss version was placed on Houston's first compilation album, Whitney: The Greatest Hits (2000).
+The original album version was included in The Ultimate Collection (2007) as well as the second international disc of I Will Always Love You: The Best of Whitney Houston (2012).

 Critical reception

 Bill Lamb from About.com noted that the song is a "hard-hitting anthem for women on the way out of relationships that sounds great on the radio and on the dance floor."
 J.D.
 Considine from The Baltimore Sun wrote, "So when we hear her telling her abusive, less-than-faithful lover off in 'It's Not Right But It's Okay', we're not to imagine the lyrics have anything to do with the rumored infidelity of her real-life husband, Bobby Brown."
+Jon Pareles of the New York Times wrote of the original version in his review of the My Love Is Your Love album, "Rodney Jerkins... sets up tense, intricately ricocheting keyboard plinks and a twitchy electronic beat; her fury rises in endlessly inventive bursts of syncopation."
 Billboard magazine highlighted the song on Houston's album.
 Birmingham Evening Mail commented, "Houston, we have a problem.
 We loved your leather-limbed performance on the Brits of Rodney Jenkins' standout track from your new album 'My Love Is Your Love' and we know you should be cutting contemporary R&B - we just reckon you deserve better songs.
 Still, as a chart cert this'll do nicely, it's not great but it's okay."
 Matt Stopera and Brian Galindo from BuzzFeed noted on the Thunderpuss Remix, that "aside from being a essential gay dance floor classic, this track proves how a good remix can elevate a song from good to ICONIC."
 Daily Record stated, "Soul diva Whitney sounds streetwise with her biggest single since I Will Always Love You."

 Chart performance

-It became the album's third single, peaking at number four on the US Billboard Hot 100 singles chart on July 3, 1999.
-The single also peaked at number one on Billboards Hot Dance Music/Club Play chart, No. 7 on the top 100 Hot R&B/Hip-Hop Singles & Tracks chart, and was certified platinum by the RIAA.
-The song reached No. 3 in Canada, Iceland and the United Kingdom — in March 1999, where it stayed in the chart for 15 weeks, becoming a hugely popular radio hit in the country.
-And in Spain it peaked at No. 1.